Gabriel2409/obsidian_notes/Snowflake - Architecture.md

 Snowflake built a new architecture specifically for the cloud to do better than these two prevalent architectures: the multi cluster shared data architecture:

-- Data Storage layer: layer where all the data is stored
+- Data Storage layer: layer where all the data is stored.
 - Query processing layer: separate compute clusters executing the computation to process the queries using virtual warehouses that snowflake provisions and manages
 - Cloud services layers handling everything that is not storage and compute